openpnp/openpnp/Neoden4-Getting-Started.md

 To build the jar in eclipse, choose Run Configurations->Maven Build->Open PNP, type 'package' in the goals field, check 'skip tests' if needed, hit run to build it.

 Copy the 'target' folder onto the neoden machine.
+Also need to copy NeodenCamera.dll into the folder with openpnp.bat.

 ### Configuring Openpnp
 - Starting .xml files